breatheco-de/content/src/content/lesson/what-is-dom-define-dom.md

 ### element.childNodes

-This returns an array with all the element’s children elements.
+This returns an array with all the element’s children nodes.

 ```javascript
 let x = document.getElementById("myDIV");